David Willson (Quaker): Early life

 Born on his parents' rented farm on the Nine Partners' Grant in Dutchess County, New York, Willson was the son of Irish immigrant John Willson (died circa 1794) and his second wife Catherine (1754-1840).
 David Willson would later describe his parents as having been 'poor but pious Presbyterians'.
 Following his father's death David Willson lived for a time in New York City and sailed on the Farmer, a sloop in which his family had invested.
 He married Phebe Titus (1777-1866), a member of the Society of Friends, for which she was initially disowned.
 In 1801, age 23, David Willson and other members of his family, including his widowed mother, younger brother, John (b.1781), and sisters Anne (1786-1824) and Mary (c.1792-1858), followed the example of his elder half brother, Hugh (1768-1828), and emigrated to Upper Canada.
 They settled in East Gwillimbury Township in York County.

 Willson joined the Yonge Street Meeting of the Society of Friends (in what is now Newmarket) in 1805, and "served them according to their laws and discipline for seven years in all good faith and practice of the society, [yet] still retaining [his] secret impressions as sacred from the ears of all flesh."
 Quakers adhered to a strict "Discipline" on their behaviour, but had no fixed creed.
 Ministry was spontaneous, as called by the "inner light" of God who made "secret impressions" on the believers mind.
 During this period, Willson did not minister, but served as an active overseer and record keeper, as well as donating the land for a meeting house (church) on his farm.

-Willson underwent a spiritual transformation in 1812 that led to he and several of his sympathizers being expelled from the Society of Friends.
+Willson underwent a spiritual transformation in 1812 that led to him, and several of his sympathizers, being expelled from the Society of Friends.
 Willson was particularly concerned to take up the Society's peace testimony "from where George Fox (the founder of Quakerism) left it, and raise it so high, that all the Kingdoms of the Earth should see it."
 He established 'The Children of Peace,' which espoused ideas and doctrines at odds with orthodox Quaker beliefs; in particular, he was accused of denying the divinity of Christ.